-One of the most common issues that financial advisors have when trying to scale up is that they think too big.
-Not in terms of business size, but of their audience.
-The ideal goal for an advisor is to build a firm that focuses on a specific target market.
-For some, that includes retirees and others are those looking to invest for retirement.
-This means that finding a niche is the most effective way to grow your firm while lowering the cost of customer acquisition.
+Who do you serve?
+And what specific problem(s) do you solve for them?
+The ideal goal for an advisor is to build a firm that focuses on a target audience.
+For some, this includes retirees; others are looking to invest for retirement.
+This means that finding a niche audience is the most effective way to grow your firm while lowering the cost of customer acquisition.

 Niche marketing is great because it: